ChrisRDavila/Roboger/TEST.md

-Describe: Roboger()
+##### Describe: Roboger()

-Test: "Should validate that some element is entered into input"
+# Test: "Should validate that some element is entered into input"
 Code: Roboger(" ")
-expected Output:True
+Expected Output:True

-Test: "Should now return false if function called on parameter with no input"
+# Test: "Should now return false if function called on parameter with no input"
 Code: Roboger("")
-OUtput: false
+Expected Output: false

-Test: Should return false for anything entered in the input besides a number
+# Test: Should return false for anything entered in the input besides a number
 Code: roboger("number")
-expected output: True
+Expected Output: True

-Test: Should identify 1 and return Beep
+# Test: Should identify 1 and return Beep
 Code: roboger("145")
-expected output: "Beep"
+Expected Output: " Beep"

-Test: Should return a "Boop" statement when 2 is identified as a element in "splitArray"
+# Test: Should return a "Boop" statement when 2 is identified as a element in "splitArray"
 Code: roboger("245")
-expected outPut: "Boop"
+expected outPut: " Boop "

+# Test: Should return " won't you be my neighbor?" when 3 is present in input data
+Code: roboger("345")
+Expected Output: "won't you be my neighbor"